Master of Science and Doctorate in Environmental Science

 The Department of Biodiversity, Earth and Environmental Science offers both an MS and PhD in Environmental Science.
 The intellectual life of the department relies heavily on the participation, creativity and energy of graduate students.
 Thus, the department expects students to be vigorously involved in coursework, seminars, journal clubs, research, informal discussions and other departmental functions.

-Each Environmental Science graduate program seeks to provide students with the technical research skills, hands-on field experience and critical analysis needed to address pressing environmental issues.
+Each Environmental Science graduate program seeks to provide students with the technical research skills, hands-on field experience and critical analysis needed to address pressing scientific issues.
 Students gain a deep understanding of environmental processes and the global factors that influence them, guided by the instruction and mentorship of leading scientists in the field.
-Along with a range of research opportunities, world-class facilities and proximity to important field sites, these factors empower graduate students to contribute to the environmental science field from the beginning of their programs.
+Along with a range of research opportunities, world-class facilities and proximity to important field sites, these factors empower graduate students to contribute to the fields of ecology, evolution and earth systems science from the beginning of their programs.

 Environmental Science Graduate Program Requirements